Hepatitis C Information Central

 People who may be exposed to your blood or certain body fluids are at risk of becoming infected with Hepatitis B. To protect others you should:

-• Make sure your sexual partner(s) and all household members see a doctor for testing and immunisation (protective shots) against Hepatitis B.
+• Make sure your sexual partner(s) and all household members see a doctor for testing and immunization (protective shots) against Hepatitis B.

-• Tell your sex partner that you have Hepatitis B and use a latex condom every time you have sex until that person can be tested and immunised against Hepatitis B.
+• Tell your sex partner that you have Hepatitis B and use a latex condom every time you have sex until that person can be tested and immunized against Hepatitis B.

-• If you are pregnant, it is important to tell your doctor that you are a carrier so that your new baby is started on Hepatitis B immunisations immediately at birth.
-It is okay to breastfeed if your baby has started the Hepatitis B immunisations.
+• If you are pregnant, it is important to tell your doctor that you are a carrier so that your new baby is started on Hepatitis B immunizations immediately at birth.
+It is okay to breastfeed if your baby has started the Hepatitis B immunizations.

 • Never share syringes and needles.